dongliu/traveler/model/README.md

 An approval model represents the request and the result of a reviewing process.
 It contains

 - policy: all | majority | any
-- requested reviewers: admin or manager role required
+- requested reviewers: admin or reviewer role required
 - review results: approval or not, optional review comments